jmettraux/aac_magic/src/_descriptions_in.md

 Flashing hand.

-The caster shows their hand and the gold thread they've just weaved flashes in their palm.
+The caster weaves golden light threads in his hand.

-Creatures in front of the hand are blinded (unless they looked the other direction or had their eyes closed).
+Creatures in front of the hand are blinded (unless they looked the other way or had their eyes closed).
 Blinded creatures have -2 to their AC and -2 to their hit and skill rolls while blind.
-As an On Turn Action, they may shake off their blindness with a successful _Evasion_ save roll.
+As an On Turn Action, they may shake off their blindness with a successful _Mental_ save roll.

 Cannot prolong.